 The City made the Proposed Consolidated Plan available for public comment, in English and Spanish, on its website from April 1, 2024 to April 30, 2024.
 They also published a notice, in English and Spanish, in the Hays Free Press on April 3, 2024 to further notify citizens about the public comment period.
-Three comments were received during this period.
-All comments were contained substantive information that was incorporated into the Completed Consolidated Plan.
-All comments received are attached to this version of the Consolidated Plan.
+Comments received during this period will be incorporated into, and attached to, subsequent versions of the Consolidated Plan.